Ahmadiyya in the United Kingdom: Demographics

 As of 2024, there are 35,000 Ahmadis in the UK in 150 local chapters.
 Presently, there are around 45 Mosques & community centres belonging to the Ahmadiyya Muslim Community in the UK, out of which around 25 are purpose-built mosques.
 Additionally, there are several centres across England which are used for Salat and events.

 Mosques

 The London Mosque was the first significant milestone for the Ahmadiyya Muslim Community in establishing a mosque in England.
 Several decades later, in 1975, the Nasir Hall, now known as the Nasir Mosque was established in Gillingham as a prayer center.
 As part of – Mirza Nasir Ahmad – the third caliph's visit to the UK, two centres were established; the mission house in Southall (which had a population of 40 Ahmadi families), as well as the Baitul Hamd in Bradford which was inaugurated in 1980.
-The first purpose-built mosque outside of London was the Nasir Mosque in Hartlepool (not to be conflicted with the mosque in Gillingham).
+The first purpose-built mosque outside of London was the Nasir Mosque in Hartlepool (not to be conflated with the mosque in Gillingham).